kamgrzeski/SoftCRM/README.md

 Customer relationship management (CRM) is an approach to managing a company's interaction with current and potential customers.
 It uses data analysis about customers' history with a company and to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.

+## <font color="red">IMPORTANT!</font>
+In the future, administrators can define the default language to be applied to all site content.
+At the moment, SoftCRM supports Polish.
 ## Functionality:
 <ul>
   <li>Contact Management</li>